Orites diversifolia: Ecology

 Cool, moist and shady sites are preferred by this species, however Orites diversifolia can tolerate higher light exposure in the subalpine zone by reducing leaf and overall size.
 It is both frost and snow tolerant.
-Orites diversifolia is present in multiple floristic communities which often contain dominant and co-dominant species such as Atherosperma moschatum, Phyllocladus aspleniifolius, Nothofagus spp., Eucryphia spp. and Leptospermum spp.Orites diversifolia flowers in spring between the months of October and November.
+Orites diversifolia is present in multiple floristic communities which often contain dominant and co-dominant species such as Atherosperma moschatum, Phyllocladus aspleniifolius, Nothofagus spp., Eucryphia spp. and Leptospermum spp.

+Orites diversifolia flowers in spring between the months of October and November.
 Seed is shed from December to February as soon as follicles ripen and dehisce.
 The seeds of Orites diversifolia have one large terminal wing, suggesting their mode of dispersal is via wind.

+Cytology

-CytologyOrites diversifolia has a diploid chromosome number of 2n=28, which is consistent with all other species in the tribe Oriteae (includes genus Orites and Neorites), substantiating its taxonomic placement.
+Orites diversifolia has a diploid chromosome number of 2n=28, which is consistent with all other species in the tribe Oriteae (includes genus Orites and Neorites), substantiating its taxonomic placement.

 Evolution

-The family Proteaceae are well represented in the fossil record due to the leaves having a high resistance to decay and subsequently many have been discovered in Tasmania.Jordan, G., Carpenter, R. and Hill, R. (1998).
-The macrofossil record of Proteaceae in Tasmania: a review with new species.
-Australian Systematic Botany, 11(4), pp.465-501.
+The family Proteaceae are well represented in the fossil record due to the leaves having a high resistance to decay and subsequently many have been discovered in Tasmania.
 It has been suggested that the current distribution of Orites came about through Gondwanan vicariance and fossil evidence dates the arrival in Australia to the early Oligocene.
 Despite this, vicariance can never be confirmed and evidence of long distance dispersal to contradict the theory may arise in the future.
 Macrofossils of an extinct close relative of Orites diversifolia from the Early-Middle Pleistocene known as Orites truncata G.J.Jord. as well as macrofossils of all other extant endemic Tasmanian Orites species were documented in Jordan 1995.
 This suggests that Orites diversifolia evolved sometime after this period.